jorishr/notes-on-javascript/_basics/data_types/maps.md

 console.log(map);
 //-> Map(1) {{…} => "str"}
 ```
 Let x has a block scope and is not available outside the block.
-After running the block the x object can no longer be referenced.
-BUT, it does persist in memory because the map datastructure will prevent the garbage collection process to free up that memory so the MAP itself can store that reference.
+After running the block the x object can no longer be referenced. *But*, it does persist in memory because the map data structure will prevent the garbage collection process to free up that memory so the MAP itself can store that reference.

-If a WEAKMAP is used, the reference to the key is considered to be weak, in other words, garbage collections is not prevented and the reference to the key completely disseappears from the memory system.
+If a *weak map* is used, the reference to the key is considered to be weak, in other words, garbage collections is not prevented and the reference to the key completely disappears from the memory system.
 ```js
 {
 	let x = {a:1, b:2};